Developmental Disabilities Case Management

-If you are eligible for Case Management, a case manager will spend time with you to learn about your strengths, what is important to you, and what is important for you to be healthy and safe.
-The Case Manager, Service Providers, your family members and others you choose, meet together to help you develop an Individual Support Plan (ISP).
-The Individual Support Plan is person-centered.
-Desired outcomes and supports in important life areas, including work, home, community, and recreation are identified and included in the plan.
+If a person is eligible for Case Management, a case manager will spend time with them to learn about their strengths, preferences, and what is important to them in order to be healthy and safe.
+The Case Manager, Service Providers, family members, and others a person chooses will meet together to help develop an Individual Support Plan (ISP).
+The Individual Support Plan is person-centered and includes desired outcomes and supports in the important life areas of work, home, community, and recreation.

 DD Case Management Director: 434-422-6373 firstname.lastname@example.org

 Director of Day Services: 434.970-1285 email@example.com